godotengine/godot-docs/tutorials/3d/fixed_materials.rst

 -  Specular color is the color of the reflected light and responsible for shines.
 It is affected by the specular exponent.
--  Emission is the color of the light generated within the material (althought it will not lit anything else around unless baking).
+-  Emission is the color of the light generated within the material (although it will not lit anything else around unless baking).
 This color is constant.
 -  Specular Exponent (or "Shininess"/"Intensity" in some 3D DCCs) is the way light is reflected.
 If the value is high, light is reflected